StrangeBeeCorp/docs/docs/thehive/administration/authentication/local.md

 # Configure a Local Authentication Provider

-This topic provides step-by-step instructions for configuring a local authentication provider in TheHive.
+Configure a local authentication provider in TheHive.

-This is the default behavior of TheHive.
-The application stores usernames and passwords in a local database managed by TheHive.
+By default, TheHive manages authentication with its own local database, where usernames and passwords are stored directly in the application.

 {!includes/access-authentication.md!}